 Wayne D. Duncan Appalachian State University Faculty Enrichment and Teaching Fellowship

 An award of approximately $3000 will be granted to a full-time faculty member at Appalachian State University in recognition of innovative and successful teaching in the general education program.
 The fellowship may be used for travel, equipment, or other approved purposes for enhancement of the faculty member's teaching and/or scholarship or creative activity.
-Mr. Duncan is a past Chairman of the Appalachian State University Board of Trustees and current Chair of the ASU Foundation Board of Directors.
+The award was established by First Citizens Bank in honor of Wayne D. Duncan.
+He is the past chairman of Appalachian’s Board of Trustees and past chairman of the Appalachian State University Foundation Board of Directors where he now serves as an Emeritus member.

 Faculty Award for Excellence in General Education Teaching (NTT)